Savvythelegend/PGDocs/docs/recovery.md

 target timeline (`latest`).
 You can optionally specify a `recoveryTarget` to perform a point-in-time recovery (see [Point in Time Recovery (PITR)](#point-in-time-recovery-pitr)).

-!!!
-Important
+:::important
-    Consider using the `barmanObjectStore.wal.maxParallel` option to speed up WAL fetching from the archive by concurrently downloading the transaction logs from the recovery object store.
+Consider using the `barmanObjectStore.wal.maxParallel` option to speed
+    up WAL fetching from the archive by concurrently downloading the transaction logs from the recovery object store.